 What is GENDER?

-Gender is the range of mental and behavioral characteristics pertaining to, and differentiating between and across, masculinity and femininity.
-In Western societies, the accepted cultural perspective on gender views women and men as naturally and unequivocally defined categories of being with distinctive psychological & behavioral propensities that can be predicted from their reproductive function.
-(The idea that women do feminine things, men do masculine things & it is just ‘natural’) (Doing Gender, West & Zimmerman, 1987:126)
+Gender is the range of mental and behavioral characteristics pertaining to, and differentiating between, across & beyond masculinity and femininity.
+In Western societies, the accepted cultural perspective on gender views women and men as naturally and unequivocally defined categories of being with distinctive psychological & behavioral propensities that can be predicted from their reproductive function (The idea that women do feminine things, men do masculine things & it is just ‘natural’) (Doing Gender, West & Zimmerman, 1987:126).

 What is SEX/BIOLOGICAL SEX?

 Sex is a determination made through the application of socially agreed upon biological criteria for classifying persons as females or males.
 The criteria for classification can be genitalia at birth or chromosomal typing before birth, and they do not necessarily agree with one another (Doing Gender, West & Zimmerman, 1987:127).

 Placement in a sex category is achieved through the application of the sex criteria, but in everyday life, categorization is established and sustained by the socially required identificatory displays that proclaim one’s membership in one or another category.
 Sex & sex category can vary independently; that is, it is possible to claim membership in a sex category even when the sex criteria are lacking (Doing Gender, West & Zimmerman, 1987).

 Patriarchy (rule by fathers) is a social system in which men are the primary authority figures central to social organization and the central roles of political leadership, moral authority, and control of property, and where fathers hold authority over women and children.
 It implies an institution of ‘male’ rule and privilege, and entails ‘female’ subordination.
 Many patriarchal societies are also patrilineal, meaning that property and title are inherited by the male lineage.
 Patriarchy can manifest itself socially, politically, and economically.